simplykapoor/AdvancedEventMeshBootcamp/exercises/ex2/README.md

 7. Press **Navigate** to go directly to the copied package.
 <br>![](./images/ex2-9.png)

-8. Click on the copied integration flow in your package to open it.
+8. Click on the copied integration flow to open it.
    ![](./images/ex2-10.png)

 9. The integration flow will subscribe to your queue and performs a call back to the event publisher to enrich with more data.
 The result is sent to the HTTP reciever endpoint that you created in Exercise 2.1.
 Press **Configure** to set the required properties.

     ![](./images/ex2-11.png)

-10. Provide the name of your queue created in Exercise 1: User_**XXX** (replace **XXX** with your assigned user number).
+10. Provide the name of your AEM queue that you created in Exercise 1: **User_XXX** (replace **XXX** with your assigned user number).

     ![](./images/ex2-12.png)